zeroxoneafour/kwin-scripting-docs/Writerside/topics/Workspace.md

 : `isEffectActive(id: string): boolean`

 windowList
-: No doxygen, but I assume it lists all clients like the old `getClients` from 5.27 : `windowList(): Window[]`
+: No doxygen, but I assume it lists all clients like the old `getClients` from 5.27. **Not available in QML** : `windowList(): Window[]`

 ## Signals